icona99/world-marathons/read.md

 - **Browse Catalog**: Explore the available marathons in the catalog.
 - **Create Event**: If you're logged in, create a new marathon event by providing necessary details.
 - **View Details**: Click on a specific event to view detailed information.
-- **Edit/Delete Event**: If you're the owner of an event, you can edit its details or delete it entirely.
+- **Edit/Delete Event**: If you're logged user, you can edit its details or delete it entirely.
+- **Search Event**: If you're logged in, search for marathon event by providing name.

 ## Contributing